Hellenic Police: Policing Bureau

+Emergency notifications from the panic button app are handled by a dedicated officer serving in each Directorate's dispatch operational center.

 As part of an initiative to boost community policing practices even more, starting with the Region of Crete on March 20, 2025, 4 Squads of "Animal Police" (one in each of Crete's Regional Units, Heraklion, Chania, Rethymno and Lasithi) were formed to address animal welfare offenses.
-Each squad right now has a Captain as its Commanding Officer as well as 4 more members and if this pilot program works, there are plans to develop Animal Police Squads all across the country.
+Each squad right now has a Captain as its Commanding Officer as well as 4 more members, and if this pilot program works, there are plans to develop Animal Police Squads all across the country.
 Captain I Emmanouil Boutyrakis, who is also the Commanding Officer of the Sitia Precinct, leads this Pilot Program.

-Another pilot program which was initiated recently in Attica is the "Ariadne" Taskforce also known as Transit Police.
-130 officers from other services were chosen to be present in all means of Public Transportation like Trams, Buses and Trains, mainly in Western Attica, starting from February 24, 2025.
+Another pilot program which was initiated in Attica is the "Ariadne" Taskforce also known as Transit Police.
+Starting in 2021 with subway trains and expanding in 2025 to include policing all means of Public Transportation like Trams, Buses and regular Trains, this taskforce now includes a total of more than 410 officers.
 The pilot program is led and overseen by Brig.
 General Emmanouil Panagiotou and the Taskforce is led by Police Deputy Director Konstantinos Dimou and if it's successful, it will become its own separate Division in the General Police Directorate of Attica and possibly even expand to the rest of the country.
-As of May 26, 2025, in the 3 months of its existence, the officers of the "Ariadne" Taskforce have made over 700 arrests.
+From February 19 2025 to June 30 2026, the officers of the "Ariadne" Taskforce performed almost 284,000 inspections and over 4,400 arrests.
 These arrests mainly concern individuals who were found in possession of drugs and weapons while on public transportation, as well as perpetrators who caused damage to buses and assaulted drivers.
 Additionally, there has been a recorded decrease in incidents of narcotics usage and robberies, both in transit and at stations, for the duration of the program thus far.

 Crime Investigation and Prosecution & Foreign Persons Bureau

-This Bureau oversees the Crime Investigation and Prosecution Subdivision of a Directorate (previously called Security Subdivision), which is responsible for the detection, investigation and suppression of crime in the capital city of the respective Regional Unit and is located within that city’s central Precinct.
-In Attica and Thessaloniki however, the corresponding Subdivisions coordinate the numerous Crime Investigation and Prosecution Departments which are housed across the plethora of Precincts of these two large metropolitan areas.
+This Bureau mainly oversees the Crime Investigation and Prosecution Subdivision or Department of a Directorate (previously called Security Subdivision/Department), which is responsible for the detection, investigation and suppression of crime in the capital city of the respective Regional Unit, and is located within that city’s central Precinct.
+In Attica and Thessaloniki however, the corresponding Subdivisions also coordinate the numerous Crime Investigation and Prosecution Departments which are housed across the plethora of Precincts of these two large metropolitan areas.

-The Subdivision in question consists of a Narcotics Department, a Public Security Department (which conducts most investigations), a Juveniles Office (handling cases involving minors, either as perpetrators or victims), a Foreign Persons Office or Department (which handles all investigations as well as all general police matters concerning Foreign People), an ID Issuing and Records Office and a Weapon Permits Issuing and Registry Office.
-In some Directorates, these Subdivisions also command Departments/Offices of State & Democracy Protection and Hate Crimes, whereas in the remainder of the country, cases relating to Hate Crimes fall under the Public Security Departments, while State and Democracy Protection is exercised centrally by the Counter-Terrorism Division which retains nationwide jurisdiction.